Br0bertinus/callsheet-deploy/README.md

 Every repo has a `.github/workflows/deploy.yml` that SSHes into the server and runs `deploy.sh` whenever `main` is pushed.
 The same three secrets must be added to **each** of the three repos.

 ### Generate a deploy SSH key (on your local machine)

+This is a separate key from your personal login key — it's used only by GitHub Actions.

 ```bash
 ssh-keygen -t ed25519 -C "callsheet-deploy" -f ~/.ssh/callsheet_deploy -N ""